 Vitamin D has a number of important functions:

 - Improves your body’s calcium absorption (calcium levels have an influence on how you absorb magnesium)

 - Enables your immune system to function properly, protecting you from illnesses such as the common cold

 - Aids in the growth and development of bones and teeth

 - Helps keep muscles healthy

-If left unconverted due to a magnesium deficiency, vitamin D can increase calcium levels rather than regulate them, which stimulates your hormones to draw the mineral out of your bones (where it’s needed) and depositing it in the soft tissues such as arteries.
+If left unconverted due to low magnesium, vitamin D can increase calcium levels rather than regulate them.
+This stimulates your hormones to draw the mineral out of your bones (where it’s needed) and deposit it in the soft tissues such as arteries.

 Unlike other vitamins, B vitamins do not compete for absorption.
 In fact, they work in tandem to: